“Transportation is the process that involves the movement of water and necessary nutrients to all parts of the plant for its survival. “

 - Transportation of substance from one cell to another.

-- A long-distance transport of sap within phylum and xylem.
+- Long-Distance transport of sap within phloem and xylem.

 - The release and uptake of solute and water by individual cells.